jadpole/jadpole.github.io/_drafts/2015-07-29-simple-rust.md

 that, as long as it lives, `self` may not be mutated.
 This is because Rust ensures that we cannot change a value while it is being immutably borrowed.

-Yet, although lifetimes are powerful, they _are_ complex concepts that need to be learned.
-They are directly linked to Rust's goal of getting cost-free references.
+Although lifetimes are powerful, they _are_ complex concepts that need to be learned, resulting from Rust's goal of getting zero-cost, safe references.
+Yet, I would argue that dealing with lifetimes is often simpler than dealing with raw references as you would in C++.